enspencer/gdi-node/README.md

 [Node](https://github.com/nodejs/node) is an open source project that powers applications and products like Netflix, Uber, LinkedIn, and the New York Times.
 It is a JavaScript environment designed for asynchronous I/O (input/output).

 ### Dates:
-This class takes place over four consecutive Tuesday evenings, as follows:
+This class takes place over four consecutive Wednesday evenings, as follows:
- - November 10th - 6:30pm to 8:30pm
+ - June 8th - 6:30pm to 8:30pm
- - November 17th - 6:30pm to 8:30pm
+ - June 15th - 6:30pm to 8:30pm
- - November 24th  - 6:30pm to 8:30pm
+ - June 22nd  - 6:30pm to 8:30pm
- - December 1st - 6:30pm to 8:30pm
+ - June 29th - 6:30pm to 8:30pm

-There is also an optional installation night on Monday, November 9th from 6:30 to 7:30pm.
+There is also an optional installation night on Tuesday, June 7th from 6:30 to 7:30pm.

 ### Prereqs & preparation: